John Lithgow: 2016–2019: The Crown and other roles

 In 2016, Lithgow appeared in the first season of The Crown (2016) portraying Winston Churchill.
-Lithgow had no hesitation in taking the role and his research included reading and viewing archival footage of Churchill, reflecting that he did not believe "I’ve ever prepared for any role quite as much as this."
+Lithgow had no hesitation in taking the role and his research included reading and viewing archival footage of Churchill, reflecting that he did not believe "I've ever prepared for any role quite as much as this."
 Lithgow spent two days fitting the fatsuit, wearing a wig to appear balder and mouth plumpers to swell his jowls to further mimic Churchill's manner of speaking.
-Caroline Siede The A.V.
-Club opined that Lithgow "offers his most layered performance to date on this show" as he embraced both the comical sides of Churchill and demonstrated his vulnerability.
-Lithgow won numerous awards for his performance, including a Primetime Emmy Award and a Screen Actors Guild Award.
+Caroline Siede opined in The A.V.
+Club that Lithgow "offers his most layered performance to date on this show" as he embraced both the comical sides of Churchill and demonstrated his vulnerability.
+Lithgow won numerous awards for his performance, including the Primetime Emmy Award and the Screen Actors Guild Award.

 On October 18, 2017, Lithgow coauthored the New York Times daily crossword puzzle.
 Lithgow starred in the independent film Beatriz at Dinner (2017).
 Lithgow starred in the solo play John Lithgow: Stories by Heart, which opened on Broadway on January 11, 2018, at the American Airlines Theatre, written by Lithgow.
 Lithgow acted in the play around the U.S., starting at the Lincoln Center Theater with Willie Nelson in 2008, with a return performance at Lincoln Center for April to May 2019.
-During this time he also acted in Gavin O'Connor's The Accountant, John Madden's Miss Sloane (2016), Sean Anders's Daddy's Home 2 (2017), Trish Sie's Pitch Perfect 3 (2017), and Pet Sematary (2019).
+During this time, he also acted in Gavin O'Connor's The Accountant, John Madden's Miss Sloane (2016), Sean Anders's Daddy's Home 2 (2017), Trish Sie's Pitch Perfect 3 (2017), and Pet Sematary (2019).

 In 2017, Lithgow starred in the first season of Trial & Error as a professor who becomes implicated in the murder of his wife.
 In 2018, Lithgow was one of the actors who voiced the audiobook of A Day in the Life of Marlon Bundo.
 In 2019, Lithgow performed in Emily Chadwick Weiss's audio play If You Win, released by Playing on Air in spring 2020.
 Lithgow starred as Bill Clinton opposite Laurie Metcalf as Hillary Clinton in the Lucas Hnath play Hillary and Clinton, on Broadway at the John Golden Theatre.
 The play opened on April 18, 2019, and closed on June 23, 2019.
 In 2019, Lithgow co-starred in Mindy Kaling's comedy Late Night.
 The film premiered at the Sundance Film Festival and was released on June 7, 2019.
 The same year, he portrayed Fox News CEO Roger Ailes in the film Bombshell, which starred Charlize Theron, Margot Robbie, and Nicole Kidman.
-Lithgow said he was "telling a story that needs to be told" and that the intention behind his Ailes portrayal was "to trouble people, unsettle people with the fact that they shouldn’t have sympathy for the devil."
+Lithgow said he was "telling a story that needs to be told" and that the intention behind his Ailes portrayal was "to trouble people, unsettle people with the fact that they shouldn't have sympathy for the devil."
 Kristy Puchko of IGN praised Lithgow as giving "a glowering menace".